mogumc/KinhWeb-1.0/README.md

-# KinhWeb-1.0
+# KinhWeb-Go
-A BaiduYun safety share web.
+A BaiduYun safety share web.Golang Version.

 ## Usage
-*PHP* Version 7.4+
+Linux or Windows.
-Add bduss in conf.php.
+Add bduss in conf.ini.
 Add accelerate link to get download and preview function by browser.

 ## FaQ